The Stripe payment gateway for WooCommerce lets you accept payments directly onsite, and includes the option to accept ApplePay and Bitcoin

 - Tick the checkbox to Capture Charge Immediately (Authorize and Capture) or untick to only Authorize.
 If you untick the box, you need to capture funds manually for each order via the order screen.

-- Select Enable Stripe Checkout if you prefer a popup to request details, the ability to accept Bitcoin and using a checkout image.
-See next section Stripe Checkout to understand how it appears to customers.
+- Enable Stripe Checkout if you prefer a popup to request details, the ability to accept Bitcoin and using a checkout image.
+See next section Stripe Checkout to understand how it appears for customers.

-Select Saved Cards, if you want to give Stripe customers the ability to use a card saved on their account.
+- Saved Cards, if you want to give Stripe customers the ability to use a card saved on their account for future purchases.

-Select Log Debug Messages, if you wish to save logs that can help you/us troubleshoot your site.
+- Log Debug Messages, if you wish to save logs that can help you/us troubleshoot your site.
+Can be disabled and enabled as needed.

 Stripe Checkout ↑ Back to top

-If you tick the box for Enable Stripe Checkout, more options open:
+If you tick the box for Enable Stripe Checkout, more options will appear:

-- Bitcoin Currency: Tick the box if you would like to accept Bitcoin via Stripe.
+- Enable Bitcoin Currency: Tick the box if you would like to accept Bitcoin via Stripe.

 - Stripe Checkout Image: Enter the URL of a 128×128 px image/logo to be displayed in checkout.
 Use an image already uploaded to your site or upload one now at Media > Add New.